 The City Leaders Summit offers opportunities for city leaders from across the state to lobby lawmakers directly on Cal Cities’ member-chosen advocacy priorities, gain top-notch leadership skills, and connect with peers during in-depth educational sessions.
+This year's Summit includes a unique opportunity: the 2026 Cities Gubernatorial Candidate Forum, where attendees will have the opportunity to attend a special election-year conversation with the candidates for governor.
 We hope you join us April 22-24 at the SAFE Credit Union Convention Center for our 2026 City Leaders Summit!Sponsorship opportunities are available.
 For questions, please contact Event Sponsorship and Exposition Manager, Amy Wade.For registration questions, please contact Event Registration Specialist, Megan Dunn.For program questions, please contact Event Program Manager, Kayla Boutros.In advance of the conference, please see our event and meeting policies.Explore Previous Conferences

 The City Leaders Summit offers opportunities for city leaders from across the state to lobby lawmakers directly on Cal Cities’ member-chosen advocacy priorities, gain top-notch leadership skills, and connect with peers during in-depth educational sessions.
+This year's Summit includes a unique opportunity: the 2026 Cities Gubernatorial Candidate Forum, where attendees will have the opportunity to attend a special election-year conversation with the candidates for governor.
 We hope you join us April 22-24 at the SAFE Credit Union Convention Center for our 2026 City Leaders Summit!

 Sponsorship opportunities are available.
 For questions, please contact Event Sponsorship and Exposition Manager, Amy Wade.